coders-school/modern-cpp/module2/03_constexpr.en.md

 constexpr Point a = { 1, 2 };
 ```

 Class `Point` can be used in `constexpr` computations, eg in `constexpr` functions.

-It is a literal type. `constexpr` constructor has the same restrictions as a `constexpr` function and a class cannot have a virtual base class.
+`constexpr` constructor has the same restrictions as a `constexpr` function and a class cannot have a virtual base class.

 ___